Btibert3/scorecard-tde/README.md

 `R` script to pull down the [College Scorecard](https://collegescorecard.ed.gov/data/) and put into workable format(s) for data analysis.

+## The file

+The TDE file I created [can be found here](https://dl.dropboxusercontent.com/u/15276022/scorecard.tde)

+__NOTE__:  This was just my first pass at creating the file.
+There is room for improvement.

 ## Setup

 This assumes that you have `R` installed and access to [Tableau](http://tableausoftware.com/).